ArthropodAssault/PureCrystal-1.1/README.md

 Feraligatr learns waterfall via HM.

+Scyther now learns wing attack at level 22 instead of 30 and agility at level 30 instead of 24.

+Scizor now learns metal claw at level 24 instead of 30 and learns steel wing via level up at level 28.

+Heracross now learns karate chop at level 15 and cross chop at level 40.

 All 3 members of the gengar line now learn sludge bomb via TM.

 Item changes: